Overview

 - Ginkgo.
 Ginkgo is a plant extract.
 A large study funded by the National Institutes of Health found no effect in preventing or delaying Alzheimer's disease.

 - Melatonin.
-This supplement helps regulate sleep.
-It's being studied to see if it can help people with dementia manage sleep problems.
-But some research has indicated that melatonin may worsen mood in some people with dementia.
+This supplement helps with sleep.
+It's being studied to see if it can help people with dementia manage sleep symptoms.
+But some research has found that melatonin may worsen mood in some people with dementia.
 More research is needed.

 Lifestyle and home remedies